 Okay.

-Here's the author of the Tawana Brawley Hoax being held up on a pedestal by the Attorney General of the United States, who thanks him for his prayers, his partnership, his friendship, and his tireless efforts to speak out for the voiceless.
+Here's the author of the Tawana Brawley Hulks being held up on a pedestal by the Attorney General of the United States, who thanks him for his prayers, his partnership, his friendship, and his tireless efforts to speak out for the voiceless.

-And the um attorney general wasn't finished.
+And the Attorney General wasn't finished.

 I know that many of you are greatly and rightly concerned about the recent shooting death of 17-year-old Trayvon Martin.